kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 49: April 19, 2020

+**Today's Progress**: I finished section 4.
+Learned/ Reviewed about Promise, Event Emitters and Async functions.
+There are a lot of examples to help you understand the concepts.

+**Thoughts**: I don't like examples in general, I find them to be very code-y (whatever this means).

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/advanced-nodejs-pluralsight/commit/9448d303b7a4ac6aad27b21ad8e3074e2f70e92d)

+---

 ### Day 48: April 18, 2020

 **Today's Progress**: I finished section 2 and 3 on Pluralsight.
 I've been following the examples to understand these advanced concepts.
 Now I'm working on the Node Event-driven Architecture section.